-- h) The Plan envisions a connected network of protected green spaces, corridors, and linkages, which will provide opportunities for trails and multi-use cycling facilities and will enhance and provide an identify for the Secondary Plan Area.
-The intent of these spaces, corridors, and linkages will be to protect ecological biodiversity and naturally sensitive areas, while connecting the various neighbourhoods and areas of the Heritage Heights community. - i) Green spaces together with the public realm will support a range of local social and recreational activities and will be connected, comfortable, safe, and attractive, and contribute to the quality of life of all residents.
+- h) The Plan envisions a robust and connected network of protected natural heritage areas, corridors, and linkages to support the overall ecologic function of the Natural Heritage System.
+The established Natural Heritage System will support ancillary passive opportunities for recreation such as supporting the provision of trails and multi-use cycling facilities and will enhance and provide an identity for the Secondary Plan Area.
+The intent of these spaces, corridors, and linkages will be to protect ecological biodiversity and naturally sensitive areas, while connecting the various neighbourhoods and areas of the Heritage Heights community. - Green spaces, such as parks and linkages, which form part of the public realm, will support a range of local social and recreational activities, and will be connected, comfortable, safe, and attractive, and contribute to the quality of life of all residents. - j) Only recreational uses that are compatible with the Natural Heritage System and can be supported within the natural heritage system will be permitted.